 Veteran diplomatic correspondent Glenn Kessler writes “The Fact Checker” column for The Washington Post and washingtonpost.com.
 Almost on a daily basis, he probes and examines the statements of political figures and diplomats, trying to discern the truth behind the rhetoric.
-If the statement falls short, Kessler explains why and awards as many as four “Pinocchios” to the offending party.
+If the statement falls short, Glenn explains why and awards as many as four “Pinocchios” to the offending party.

-During a journalism career stretching more than three decades, Kessler has been White House correspondent, national political correspondent, congressional correspondent, chief economic correspondent, and Wall Street correspondent.
+During a journalism career stretching more than three decades, he has been White House correspondent, national political correspondent, congressional correspondent, chief economic correspondent, and Wall Street correspondent.
 He also was a senior editor on The Post’s financial desk, overseeing the reporting of a dozen reporters based in Washington and New York, and the top editor of a major financial magazine.

-Kessler has won numerous journalism awards, including two shared Pulitzer Prizes.
-His investigative articles on airline safety led to the indictments of airline executives and federal officials for fraud, prompted congressional hearings into safety issues and led the federal government to impose new safety rules for DC-9 jets and begin regular inspections of foreign airlines.
+Glenn Kessler has won numerous journalism awards, including two shared Pulitzer Prizes.
+His investigative articles on airline safety led to the indictments of airline executives and federal officials for fraud, prompted congressional hearings into safety issues, and led the federal government to impose new safety rules for DC-9 jets and begin regular inspections of foreign airlines.